isaacnmm/pestpolicy-hugo2XX/content/posts/how-do-bed-bugs-spread/index.md

 Refurbished old mattresses often spread bugs to shops and homes, causing infection.

-Also, [bed bugs can spread](https://pestpolicy.com/bed-bugs-vs-mites/) when old and new mattresses are shipped together.
+Also, [bed bugs can spread](https://pestpolicy.com/bed-bugs-vs-mites/)when old and new mattresses are shipped together.

 ##  Prevent bed bugs from spreading in your bed and house

 Prevention is better than cure.
 Taking precautions against bed bugs is much smaller than getting rid of them after pests.
 Follow these steps: 1.
 Seal and repair any cracks outside the home to prevent any insects from entering.
-While at this, ensure you use effective [sprays against bed bugs](https://pestpolicy.com/best-bed-bug-spray/).
-2.
+While at this, ensure you use effective [sprays against bed bugs](https://pestpolicy.com/best-bed-bug-spray/).2.

-Use a mattress cover - a [plastic or tightly woven mattress cover to prevent bed bugs](https://pestpolicy.com/can-bed-bugs-climb-metal-or-plastic/) from crawling in and out 3.
+Use a mattress cover - a [plastic or tightly woven mattress cover to prevent bed bugs](https://pestpolicy.com/can-bed-bugs-climb-metal-or-plastic/)from crawling in and out 3.
 Do not buy or pick up any used furniture, if possibleTy Ammonia, or Rubbing alcohol.
 4. Clean your house regularly - reduce any unnecessary mess and vacuum mattresses.
 And finally, undertake beds bug-killing in the place to use vacuuming, heat treatment (using steamers).

 ##  How to prevent bedbugs from spreading as you travel